jamestripp/qstep-sql/1_preparation/README.md

 # Preparation

 Below are instructions for setting up the database and importing the data we will use into the database.
 You are not required to do this before the session.
 A remote login will be provided for a university of Warwick server.
 These instructions are for those who wish to run through the material on their local machine.
-The instructions are also just in case anything goes wrong and we need to run the class locally.

-By the end you will have a database called qstep which contains the table world_borders - including information about the borders of countries - and world_indicators - detailing a few world indicator values.
+By the end you will have a database called qstep which contains the tables world_borders - including information about the borders of countries - and world_indicators - detailing a few world indicator values.
 If you have these then you are ready to work through the session materials found elsewhere in this repository.

 ## Data

 Databases store data and allow us to access this data in an effcient manner.
 Our data of choice is the world borders from the thematic mapping website and World Development Indicators for countries collected by The World Bank.
 You will need to download all the data as directed below.

 Both of the datasets are included in the data_sets folder in this repository.
 The data is licensed under creative commons, please see the Readme.txt file in the datasets/TM_WORLD_BORDER-0.30 folder and metadata.csv file in datasets/world_development_indicators for more information.
-My thanks for those who provided the data for adhering to open data access and distribution.
+My thanks to those who provided the data for adhering to open data access and distribution.

 ### World borders